Are Powder Dip Nails Harmful? Pros Weigh In

 While skincare and makeup are probably the first categories that come to mind when you think “clean beauty,” a third group is also on the rise: nail care.
 The search for non-toxic nail polish has led many to trade acrylics and gels for powder dip nails, which are said to be a safer option… but are powder dip nails harmful?
 Well, there’s not really a straightforward answer.

 First thing’s first: Even though salons may advertise dip powder nails — essentially, powdered acrylic polishes sealed with heavy-duty base coats and topcoats — as “natural” or “organic,” that’s not quite right.
-Those terms (along with clean, green, and non-toxic), are not regulated by the Food and Drug Administration... so basically, they’re marketing catchphrases that consumers can't always accept at face value.
+Those terms (along with clean, green, and non-toxic), are not regulated by the FDA... so basically, they’re marketing catchphrases that consumers can't always accept at face value.
 As for why powder nails are being marketed this way in the first place, it’s because they (supposedly) don’t carry as many risks as acrylics or gels.

 The main benefit to opting for this treatment over gels — besides the fact that dip powder nails can last a full eight weeks without chipping — is that no UV light is needed to seal the polish.
 Studies show the UV light emitted from nail lamps slightly increases your risk of developing skin cancer; it’s even been found that in less than 10 minutes under the gel lamp, “a person’s hands receive an energy dose equivalent to the day-long recommended limit for outdoor workers,” according to the Journal of American Academy of Dermatology.